Adaptive and Multiple Time-scale Eligibility Traces for Online Deep Reinforcement Learning: Proposed eligibility traces

 \subsection{Problem and solution}

 Let us theoretically derive the problem hidden in the eligibility traces with the nonlinear regressor (see Fig.~\ref{fig:gradient_divergence}).
-Then, a basic idea of its solution is proposed (details are introduced from the next section).
+Then, a basic idea of its solution is proposed (details are introduced in the next section).